-Install 3 AAA cells into the battery holder with polarities shown in the hook up diagram below.
-Now install three known good AAA batteries into the battery holder.
+Install three AAA batteries into the battery holder.
 Measure the voltage between pins 1 and 8 of U1's socket and you should read about 4.5 volts.
 Pin 1 will be positive in respect to pin 8.
 Remove one battery.